triangulated-tetrahedrons/branspell/README.md

 #### Using the app
 Use the top right purple button to select the spelling test to run.
-spelling test files are in .yml format, and have content like:
+Spelling test files are in .yml format, and have content like:

 ``` yaml
 data: